csuka/ansible_role_controller/README.md

 ## remote_tmp

 Ansible works by transferring modules to your remote machines, running them, and then cleaning up after itself.
 Ansible stores some files on the controller machine as well machine.
-The path is configured with:
+This directory path is created by default on the controller node with:

 ```yaml
 remote_tmp: /home/ansible/.ansible/tmp